The value of specialist medical negligence solicitors

 About the Author

-Making a claim of any kind can be a heavy responsibility.
-When someone has been let down by a professional they felt they could trust, and has suffered harm as a result, it can have an impact that affects them physically, emotionally and financially.
+Making a claim for compensation of any kind can be a heavy responsibility.
+When someone has been let down by a healthcare professional they felt they could trust, and has suffered harm as a result, it can have an impact that affects them physically, emotionally and financially.

 As specialist medical negligence solicitors, we understand how devastating it can be to be let down in this way.
 We make every effort to support claimants on the long and often-complicated journey to prove that a negligent act took place.
 To do that we must establish that:

-- The patient received substandard care from a professional (a breach of the duty of care)
+- The patient received substandard care from a healthcare professional (a breach of the duty of care)

 - The patient suffered pain, injury, loss or damage as a result